Specialist insurances and IR35 advice

 Our Professional Indemnity (PI) product is one of the best, if not the best on the market for the trades we cover and the price we charge.
 Our fully comprehensive policy offers the following cover as standard for all trades:

 Premiums start at just £144.00 (inclusive of Insurance Premium Tax) and cover can be extended to include retroactive cover for a small additional amount.
-In addition, the excess payable in the event of a claim can reduced from £500 to £0 (Non IT & Technology trades only).
+In addition, the excess payable in the event of a claim can reduced from £500 to £0.
 Our policies are underwritten by some of the largest insurers in the world and have claims handled by top UK legal firms, meaning that our PI offering is as good as they come.

 |Sample Policy Wording (Accountants Chartered & Certified)|